 Dedicated server hosting is for people who have thousands of visitors per day.
-So if you have an extensive website and you receive insane levels of traffic, then a dedicated server is probably the one for you.
+So if you have an extensive website and you receive insane levels of traffic, then a dedicated server is probably the best pick for you.
 And when we mean insane levels of traffic, we mean up to several hundred thousand visitors per month.
 So what do you get with dedicated servers?
-Number one, you'll get the most secure environment since you'll be the only one using a particular server.
+Number one, you'll get the most secure environment since you'll be the only one using that particular server.
 You'll also get high levels of performance since your server's resources are only used to service your website.
 In addition to all that, you'll enjoy having an insane level of control over your server environment.
-In fact, specialized hosts like Rackspace (we have an article comparing Bluehost vs Rackspace, and you can read it if you like).

 Bluehost offers three levels of dedicated hosting plans.
-They are the Standard, Enhanced, and Premium plans.
+These are the Standard, Enhanced, and Premium.

 - If you're going to get a dedicated server hosting plan, we'd recommend the more expensive Enhanced plan.
-The initial price is $99.99 and renewal costs $159.99.
-The plan comes with four cores @ 2.5 GHz, 1 Terabyte of mirrored storage, 8 GB of Ram, 10 terabytes of bandwidth, and 4 IP addresses.
+The initial price is $99.99 and renewals cost $159.99.
+The plan comes with four cores @ 2.5 GHz, 1 Terabyte of mirrored storage, 8 GB of RAM, 10 terabytes of bandwidth, and 4 IP addresses.

 - The most expensive plan that Bluehost offers is the Premium plan which goes for an initial price of $119.99 per month.
-Renewal for this plan costs $209.99 per month.
-It comes with four cores at 3.3 GHz, 1 TB of mirrored storage, 16 GB ram, 15 TB of bandwidth, and five IP addresses.
+Renewals for this plan cost $209.99 per month.
+It comes with four cores at 3.3 GHz, 1 TB of mirrored storage, 16 GB RAM, 15 TB of bandwidth, and five IP addresses.

 Unfortunately, this tier of Bluehost's hosting has experienced little growth in recent years.
-This is probably not unconnected to the fact that most huge businesses would now rather make use of AWS than Bluehost.
-Why is this so?
-Well, you can browse through our Bluehost vs. AWS comparison to find out more.
+This is probably not unconnected to the fact that most huge businesses would now rather make use of something like AWS rather than Bluehost.
+You can check out our Bluehost vs. AWS comparison to find out why that's the case.

 7. Bluehost Domains

+Almost all Bluehost plans come with a free domain.
 With Bluehost, you can create Subdomains for different pages that you have.
 However, the number of subdomains that you can create is usually limited by the plan that you have purchased.
 Users also have access to Parked domains.
 Parked domains are somewhat like aliases for your website.
 They are domains that redirect traffic to your normal site.
-For example, if your website is Website.com, you can have Website.site as a Parked domain— that is, if people go to Website.site, it automatically redirects to Website.com.
-The number of parked domains you can have is also usually limited by the kind of plan that you have purchased.
+For example, if your website is Website.com, you can have Website.site as a Parked domain.
+To put it another way, if people go to Website.site, it automatically redirects them to Website.com.
+The number of parked domains you can have is also usually limited by the kind of plan you have purchased.